InspectorButters/predictText/README.md

 # predictText Application
-This app prompts a user to type a word or phrase and then predicts (1) the next word and (if necessary, 2) autocompletion of incomplete words
+This app prompts a user to type a word or phrase and then predicts (1) the next word and (if necessary, 2) autocompletion of incomplete words https://herget.shinyapps.io/textprediction/ ; a brief presentation of the application is available at http://rpubs.com/rbherget/277680 .

+The predictText app...

 # Data Overview
 tba